• Social

 Misleading Hunger Signals after Bariatric Surgery

 Is this feeling really hunger?
-It may sound a bit odd, but many people genuinely cannot tell if they’re physically hungry or if what they’re experiencing is a misleading hunger signal.
-A what?
+It may sound a bit odd, but many people genuinely cannot tell if they’re physically hungry or if what they’re experiencing is a misleading hunger signal. what?
 Misleading… Hunger… Signal.
 Sometimes you think you’re hungry, and you may even experience physiological signs that feel like genuine physical hunger.
-Still, you ate an adequate meal […]
+Still, you ate an adequate meal a short time ago, and your body is not actually physically hungry.

 Head Hunger: Steps to Avoid Eating Your Emotions